unchainedshop/unchained/docs/source/admin-ui/work-queue.md

 sidebar_title: Manage workers
 ---

-Unchained engine utilizes a worker module to perform various task related with a shops operation. you can manage workers configured in the engine using admin ui and perform tasks such as
+Unchained engine uses a worker module to execute various tasks related to the shop's operations.
+The admin UI provides a way to manage these workers, allowing you to perform tasks such as:
-- View and filter work queue
+- Viewing and filtering the work queue
-- Add work
+- Adding work to the queue
-- allocate work
+- Allocating work to specific workers
-- delete work
+- Deleting work from the queue

 ## View work queue
 You can view all the active and complete workers in the engine by navigating to **activities > work queue**.
 In this page you are able to search and/or filter the work queue using different methods such as